 Express views in dignified manner: LS Speaker Om Birla tells lawmakers

-Lok Sabha Speaker Om Birla on Thursday asked lawmakers to express their views in the House strongly and emotionally but also in a disciplined and dignified manner to "successfully stand the test" as a public representative.
-In his inaugural address at the Seventh Commonwealth Parliamentary Association India Region Conference at the UP Legislative Assembly, Birla said the faith of people in democracy has gone up, as the polling percentage in elections after Independence has risen, and so has the responsibility of lawmakers.
+Lok Sabha Speaker Om Birla on Thursday asked lawmakers to express their views in the House strongly and emotionally but in a disciplined and dignified manner to "successfully stand the test" as a public representative.
+In his inaugural address at the seventh Commonwealth Parliamentary Association India Region Conference at the UP Legislative Assembly, Birla said the faith of people in the democracy has gone up as the polling percentage in the elections after Independence has risen, and so has the responsibility of lawmakers.

-"Therefore, the members should put forth their views strongly, emotionally, but in a disciplined and restrained manner while adhering to the traditions of Parliament and in a dignified manner," he said in an apparent reference to the repeated unruly behaviour of lawmakers inside legislatures.
-In a democracy, elected representatives act as a bridge between the government and the people and thus "it becomes our moral responsibility" to successfully stand the test as a public representative, he emphasized.
+"Therefore, the members should put forth their views strongly, emotionally, but in a disciplined and restrained manner while adhering to the traditions of Parliament and in a dignified manner," he said in an apparent reference to the "unruly behaviour" of lawmakers inside legislatures.
+In a democracy, elected representatives act as a bridge between the government and the people and thus "it becomes our moral responsibility" to successfully stand the test as a public representative, he emphasised.

-All the CPA branches are geographically grouped into nine Commonwealth regions.
-The CPA India region, earlier a part of CPA Asia region, became an independent region in September 2004.
-The India Region of CPA consists of the India Union Branch (Parliament) and 30 states/union territories branches.
-Such conferences of CPA India Region are held once in two years and the 6th conference was held in 2017 in Patna.
-This year's conference is being attended by about 100 delegates.
+He asserted that parliamentary discourse resonated vibrancy and dynamism of our democracy and norms of freedom of expression should imbibe informed and uninterrupted discussions.
+Thus parliamentary discussions should concur to established rules and norms.
+"Our faith in democracy in very deep-rooted.
+Democracy is the soul of our nation.
+As far as faith in democracy is concerned, India is leading the world," Birla said.

+The Lok Sabha Speaker said the Budget is a key instrument of a government's financial policy and to have informed and meaningful discussions on it is crucial.
+The role of parliamentary committees, in this respect, is also important because committees evaluate and monitor the government budget, policies and programmes and also provide a platform to legislators to give their valuable opinion, irrespective of party or political considerations, he said.

-Madhya Pradesh Governor Lal Ji Tandon, Uttar Pradesh Chief Minister Yogi Adityanath, Speaker of UP Legislative Assembly Hriday Narayan Dixit and Chairman of UP Legislative Council Ramesh Yadav also spoke at the programme.
+Further, speaking on the theme for the second plenary, 'Enhancing Focus of Legislators on Legislative Business', Om Birla said legislators should have profound understanding of rules, procedures and constitutional provisions.
+Madhya Pradesh Governor Lalji Tandon, Uttar Pradesh Chief Minister Yogi Adityanath, Speaker of UP Legislative Assembly Hriday Narayan Dixit and the Chairman of UP Legislative Council Ramesh Yadav also spoke at the programme.
+Madhya Pradesh Governor Lalji Tandon said he had witnessed many historical debates in the Uttar Pradesh Vidhan Sabha by eminent legislators who later occupied high constitutional offices.

+UP Chief Minister Yogi Adityanath expressed concern over the obstruction of business in legislatures, resulting in the loss of precious time.
+"These hurdles make people lose their faith in the fundamental spirit of a democracy.
+Hence, the priority as the representative of the masses is to sustain the faith of the people in Parliament as well as the legislature to establish lofty traditions of parliamentary democracy," Adityanath said.

+Welcoming the delegates, Uttar Pradesh Legislative Assembly Speaker Hriday Narayan Dixit said the CPA is entirely concordant with the ancient philosophy of India.
+"Our traditions have sustained faith in democratic ideals and representative organisations.
+The sabhas and samitis have existed since the Rigvedic times and democracy is, thus, inherent in character of India," Dixit said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)